-Do you want to explore theatre and performance, learn about the origins of current practices, and develop your hands-on skills in making new work across a rich variety of genres?
-If yes, then this Drama degree is for you.
+Explore theatre and performance, learn about the origins of current practices, and develop your hands-on skills in making new work.

 The degree is taught by academics from a wide variety of backgrounds, including Sociology, Education, Philosophy and Psychology.
 The teaching team are all actively involved in research and have published in their specialist fields.
 They are all members of the thriving Liverpool Hope Childhood Research Forum and contribute to a range of research conferences both nationally and internationally.
 This experience provides an informed and supportive learning environment for the student characterised by depth and challenge.

-Subject to validation, the Single Honours programme also offers the option to obtain certification as a graduate practitioner through assessment against the Early Childhood Graduate Practitioner Competencies.For more details and information about this course visit:
+For Single Honours students there is a compulsory placement as part of your degree.
+The placement will enable you to enhance your understanding of key themes and provides you with an insight into the professional context.
+For Combined Honours students the placement is optional.
+The Single Honours programme also offers the option to obtain separate professional certification as a graduate practitioner through assessment against the Early Childhood Graduate Practitioner Competencies.For more details and information about this course visit: